 - Fleas have laterally flattened bodies – that is, flattened side-to-side.
 Contrastingly, most insects have rounded or dorsoventrally (top-to-bottom) flat bodies.

-- The flea’s body is surprisingly hard.
+- The flea’s body is very hard.
 The outer shell hardness and side-to-side compression make fleas very difficult to crush.

 - Fleas have long claws on the end of their feet (tarsi); however, these are unnoticeable to the naked eye.